-Candidates will be required to submit a video recording demonstrating a 20 minute session to a group of children or to a private student of pre-school or primary school age.
-This must be in DVD format and sent together with the lesson plan.
+Candidates will be required to submit a recording of themselves teaching a 20 minute lesson to a group of pupils who are of pre-school age (up to and including 5 years of age).
+Two copies of the recording must be submitted at the time of application, in DVD format, together with the lesson plan.